 When submitting building plans to your building department, you must also submit a site plan.
 Someone familiar with your zoning ordinance can prepare the site plan.

 The schematic plan serves as a guide for licensed specialists who will prepare the working drawings that take into account your preferences and site characteristics.
 The drawings depend on your planned furniture arrangement, what types of appliances you select, the location of utility terminations on the site, and the nature of your sewage disposal system.

 The foundation plan is suitable for most sites.
-But if your soil is unstable, your site is on a hillside, or you want to use frost-protected shallow footings to save money, a new foundation plan must be prepared.
+However, if your soil is unstable, your site is on a hillside, or you want to use frost-protected shallow footings to save money, a new foundation plan must be prepared.

 A list of materials is not included.
 The drawings are deliberately made general enough to allow the use of a wide variety of materials.